openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 # Basic OpenVINO™ Workflow {#openvino_docs_get_started_get_started_demos}

-This guide will walk you through a basic workflow for the Intel® Distribution of OpenVINO™ toolkit, including how to use code samples.
+This guide will walk you through a basic workflow for Intel® Distribution of OpenVINO™ toolkit, including how to use code samples.

 This guide assumes you have completed all the installation and preparation steps.
 If you have not, check out the <a href="prerequisites">Prerequisites</a> section to install OpenVINO Runtime, install OpenVINO Development Tools, or build samples and demos.